Distributing Custom B2B Apps for iOS

 Unlike B2C companies, you’re not necessarily trying to appeal to the masses.
 Your products and services aren’t for everyone, and neither is your mobile app.

 Well, I’ve got a solution for you.
-You can develop and distribute customized mobile apps through the iOS platform.
+You can develop and distribute custom apps through the iOS platform to target Apple business users.

 Some of these differences are extremely relevant to our discussion.
 For starters, just notice how the career choices are different between these user bases.